 Autumn sees the highest levels of rainfall of the year.
 The temperatures reflect average highs of 13ºC / 52°F and 4ºC / 39°F lows.

-Get more tips in the Amsterdam Packing List for backpacking Europe.
+Get more tips in the Amsterdam Packing List.

 Barcelona enjoys a Mediterranean climate of hot summers and mild winters.
 The city is beautiful and filled with museums and celebrated art.
 With its glorious beaches, sunshine, and constant celebrations and festivals, the infectious energy of the city will enchant you.